jonathanHuwP/CrystalGrowthTracker/README.md

 or the path relative to your current location.

+### Install with Pip

+The software can be installed using pip, if you are in Anaconda the installation will be in the current enviroment.
+To install open a command tool navigate to the project home directory and run the following commands.

+`python build_ui.py`
+`python setup.py build`
+`python setup.py sdist`
+`python setup.py clean`
+`pip install -e .`

+The project will now be installed with the name cgt, which has the same command line fundtions as run_cgt.py.
+The options can be listed by running

+`cgt --help`

 ### Remove the Software

 To remove software delete the CrystalGrowthTracker direcory, then delete the environment: